National Headquarters

 What is the National POW Museum and where is it?

-The National POW Museum was dedicated on April 9, 1998.
 It is located in Andersonville, Georgia on the site of the Civil War prison camp.
 The museum tells the story of prisoners of war.
 Its displays include artifacts from the Revolutionary War to the present.
 There are videos of former POWs telling of their experiences.
-For more information and hours of operation, please visit Andersonville's website at: www.nps.gov/ande/
+For more information and hours of operation, please visit Andersonville's website at: www.nps.gov/ande

 I have a POW/MIA bracelet from the Vietnam War.
 Where can I find out more information about it?

 Contact National Headquarters and they can give you information on the status of the person on your bracelet.
-Also, visit the POW network website http://www.pownetwork.org/bios.htm for current information and bios of all those declared POW/MIA during the Vietnam Conflict.
-Or to contact ex-POWs directly, here is a link to email addresses of former Vietnam POWs - http://www.nampows.org
+Also visit the National League of Families at: www.pow-miafamilies.org

 Where can I get replacement medals and military patches?